saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

     sudo: ALL=(ALL) NOPASSWD:ALL
     ssh-authorized-keys:
       - $(cat $HOME/.ssh/id_rsa.pub)
-# not sure I need to list config modules or not
-cloud_config_modules:
-  - resolv_conf
-  - runcmd
-  - timezone
 # set timezone for VM
 timezone: Europe/Brussels
 # Remove cloud-init when finished with it